Yoga Poses for Strength: 10 Asanas for a Stronger, More Powerful You

 4. Boat Pose (Navasana)

-AcroYoga instructor Daniel Scott explains that not only is it good for your core strength, but it can also help your digestion.
+AcroYoga instructor Daniel Scott explains that not only is it good for your core, but it can also improve your digestion.[4]

 The outcome of the research was positive, with high adherence and attendance rates from everyone involved.

-Benefits can be seen in the strength of your lower back too making it ideal if you’re looking for yoga poses to help with back pain.
+Benefits can be seen in the sturdiness of your lower back too making it ideal if you’re looking for back pain asanas.

 Pose 5: Bridge Pose (Setu Bandha Sarvangasana)